Black hole destabilization via trapped quasi-normal modes: Non-minimally coupled Einstein-Proca theory

 Here $F_{\mu\nu}$ is the Abelian field strength, $G_{\mu\nu}$ is the Einstein tensor, and $\widetilde{R}^{\mu\nu\rho\sigma}\equiv \frac{1}{4}\epsilon^{\mu\nu\mu'\nu'}\epsilon^{\rho\sigma\rho'\sigma'}R_{\mu'\nu'\rho'\sigma'}$ is the double-dual Riemann tensor.
 The scales $M_{\rm Pl}$ and $\mu$ are, respectively, the Planck and Proca field masses, while the non-minimal coupling constants are denoted by $\alpha$ and $\beta$, respectively of mass-dimension $-2$ and $0$.

 The above choice of non-minimal couplings is of course not the only one.
-In the context of a massless vector field, i.e.\ in Einstein-Maxwell theory, the first operator has been shown to be the unique one leading to second-order equations of motion for both the metric and vector variables \cite{Horndeski:1976gi}.
-To our knowledge, an analogous uniqueness theorem has not been established in the case of a massive vector field, however it may be proved that the terms in \eqref{eq:Lagrangian} are indeed unique if one demands second-order field equations \textit{and} a Lagrangian density that is at most quadratic in the vector variable \cite{Garcia-Saenz:2022wsl}.
-The action written above may also be alternatively motivated from the starting point of the Generalized Proca theory \cite{Tasinato:2014eka,Heisenberg:2014rta}, since it may be shown that the most general consistent linearization (about the trivial state $A_{\mu}=0$) of this theory is given by the result \eqref{eq:Lagrangian}.
+However it may be motivated from the starting point of the Generalized Proca theory \cite{Tasinato:2014eka,Heisenberg:2014rta}, since it may be shown that the most general consistent linearization (about the trivial state $A_{\mu}=0$) of this theory is given by the result \eqref{eq:Lagrangian}.
+These couplings may be also shown to be unique under some additional assumptions \cite{Horndeski:1976gi,Garcia-Saenz:2022wsl}.

 In this work we focus on a Schwarzschild black hole and work at linear order in vector field perturbations.
 As we consider a Ricci-flat spacetime and neglect backreaction, the second non-minimal coupling (proportional to $\beta$) in \eqref{eq:Lagrangian} plays no role, while the first one simplifies to $\widetilde{R}^{\mu\nu\rho\sigma}F_{\mu\nu}F_{\rho\sigma}=-R^{\mu\nu\rho\sigma}F_{\mu\nu}F_{\rho\sigma}$ ($R_{\mu\nu}=0$).
 The equation of motion for the vector is then